Modelling of planar germanium hole qubits in electric and magnetic fields: Methods

-For both heavy hole and light hole, we use a fixed number of 15 in-plane orbital wave functions.
+For both heavy-hole and light-hole, we use a fixed number of 78 in-plane orbital wave functions.
 The expression and the integrals between the in-plane orbits are computed analytically.
-In z-direction, we consider three heavy hole sub-bands and $n_{LH}$ light hole sub-bands.
-We observe that the g-factors changes with $n_{LH}$ and saturates as $n_{LH}$ increases.
-The largest $n_{LH}$ we consider is 57.
-Contrarily, the number of heavy hole sub-bands has a significant smaller impact on the g-factor.
-The numbers of basis states are $45$ and $15 n_{LH}$ for heavy hole and light hole.
-The total dimension of the Hamiltonian is $90+30\times n_{LH}$.
+In z-direction, we consider $n_\text{HH}$ heavy-hole sub-bands and $n_\text{LH}$ light-hole sub-bands.
+We observe that the g-factors changes with $n_\text{LH}$ and saturates as $n_\text{LH}$ increases.
+The largest $n_\text{LH}$ we consider is 57.
+Contrarily, the number of heavy-hole sub-bands has a significant smaller impact on the g-factor.
+The largest $n_\text{HH}$ we consider is 4.
+The numbers of basis states are $78\times n_\text{HH}$ and $78\times n_\text{LH}$ for heavy-hole and light-hole.
+The total dimension of the projected Hamiltonian is then given by $n_\text{tot}=156\times (n_\text{HH}+n_\text{LH})$.